dtaniwaki/rack-dev-mark/README.md

 [![Coverage Status][cov-image]][cov-link]
 [![Code Climate][gpa-image]][gpa-link]

 Differentiate development environment from production.
 You can choose [themes](THEME.md) to differentiate the page.

+The running sample is available [here](http://rack-dev-mark.herokuapp.com/).

 ## Screenshot